GlobetrotterG/lovecebu/README.md

 ### To view my wireframes, [click here.](https://github.com/GlobetrotterG/lovecebu/tree/master/wireframes)

+**## Update**

+Updated wireframes were created to match the final layout of the website which can be viewed here: [Updated Wireframes](https://github.com/GlobetrotterG/lovecebu/tree/master/updated%20wireframes)

 # Features

-## 1. index.html page
+## 1. Home/Index page

 ### Navbar
 * 5 different page sections were created for users ease of navigating the site.
 * Navbar are subdivided in Home, Experience Cebu, Ready to Visit?, About, and Contact pages.
-* On the left, I placed the Love Cebu! logo and on the right, I was able to use a live weather widget which was taken from [Hotelmix.com](https://hotelmix.co.uk/?page=weather_widget_customize&type=30&cityID=18114&cmetric=1&gparams=30) (Lite Weather customization 130 x 90px).
+* On the left, I placed the Love Cebu!

 ### Jumbotron
-* A background photo of a colourful festivity called Sinulog was added and taken from photographer Ralph Llanos to add to the ambiance of the page.
+* A background photo of a colourful festivity called Sinulog was added and taken from photographer Ralph Llanos via the [cebufinest site](https://cebufinest.com/sinulog-2020-mass-schedules-and-activities/). to add to the ambiance of the page.
 * A video of Cebu plays in the background for more visual engagement for the users.
+This can be controlled by the user.
-* A slogan is added  3 different colors that is relevant to the theme of the page with an opaque background that's the same colour as the body background.
+* A slogan is added with 3 different colors that is relevant to the theme of the page with an opaque background that's the same colour as the body background.

 ### A Small Introduction Paragraph
 * A small introduction with the words "It's More Fun in Cebu!"
-(Inspired by the famous slogan "It's More Fun in the Philippines" campaign by the Philippine Department of Tourism) to set the tone.
+(Inspired by the famous slogan **_"It's More Fun in the Philippines"_** campaign by the Philippine Department of Tourism) to set the tone.

 ### Feature section
-* Created as a teaser and an option to click the "Experience Cebu" or "Ready to Visit?."
+* Created as a teaser and an option to click the **"Experience Cebu"** or **"Ready to Visit?."**
-* The "Experience Cebu" photo was taken from Kawasan Falls in Cebu.
+* The **"Experience Cebu"** photo used is the Kawasan Falls in Badian,Cebu.
-* The "Ready to Visit?" photo was taken onboard a Philippine Airlines flight I took in February 2020 with their Inflight Magazine.
+* The **"Ready to Visit?"** photo was taken onboard my Philippine Airlines flight in February 2020 with their Inflight Magazine.

 ### Photographs of Cebu
-* An Instagram logo was added and taken from [freepnglogos.com](https://www.freepnglogos.com/images/instagram-logo-png-2428.html).
+* An Instagram logo was added and taken from [freepnglogos](https://www.freepnglogos.com/images/instagram-logo-png-2428.html).
-* On the Wireframe, it was styled with 10 pictures for conceptual purposes, but I only executed 8 photos on the website.
+* It has 8 photos of Cebu that are clickable and redirects users to the Instagram page.
-* The logo and the photos are clickable and directs users to the Instagram page.
+* The Instagram logo is also clickable and redirects users to the Instagram page.

-### Contact Us
-* Created in Yellow and White to colours to compliment the site and theme.
-* Included Name, Country, Email and a section where users can write their message.

 ### Footer
 * Social media icons added (Facebook, Instagram, Pinterest, Twitter and YouTube)
 * Copyright added
 * Small logo of Love Cebu! also added

-## 2. experience-cebu.html page
+## 2. Experience Cebu page

-### Navbar, Contact Us, and Footer
+### Navbar and Footer
-* Similar to index.html
+* Similar to Index/Home page

 ### Jumbotron
-* The Section title "Experience Cebu" added and background photo similar to index.html.
+* The Section title **"Experience Cebu"** added and background photo similar to home page.
 Text colour is default to black.
 * A YouTube video added with a Sinulog festival theme.
 This is a Mardi-Gras festivity that happens on the 3rd Sunday of January in honour of the patron Saint of Cebu.

 ### Article Title
-* An article title "Top Ten Things to do When in Cebu" is added to highlight the highlight of the page.
+* An article title **"Top Ten Things to do When in Cebu"** is added to highlight the highlight of the page.
 * The article comes with photos and descriptions.

-## 3. ready-to-visit.html page
+## 3. Ready to Visit? page

-### Navbar, Contact Us, and Footer
+### Navbar and Footer
-* Similar to index.html
+* Similar to Home/Index page

 ### Jumbotron

-* The Section title "Ready to Visit?" added and background photo similar to index.html.
+* The Section title **"Ready to Visit?"** added and background photo similar to home page.
 Text colour similar to Experience Cebu page.

 ### Article Title

-* Article title is "Information and Advice" in Three colours that matches the ambiance of the sites theme.
+* Article title is **"Information and Advice"** in Three colours that matches the ambiance of the sites theme.
 * An interactive Google map image of Cebu is embedded below the article title.
 The html code was supplied by https://www.embedgooglemap.net/.
+As some of the code was inline styled in HTML, I had to transfer them to CSS to be keep it uniformed and consistent.

 ### The page